Imandy123/Class-Python-Ping-Pong-Game/README.md

 ### Software Lead - Andy Liu

 Makes sure the members are on task, development of movement within the game.
+Works closely with the Back ENd Specialist to create the code(i.e Ball mechanics, opponement AI).
+Will work with the Front End Specialist to create the necessary GUI.

 ### Front End Specialist - Jeffrey
+Works on pygame to develop the GUI necessary.
+Creates the Main Menu Screen, the Play and instructions button Sprite, the ball sprite, the paddle sprite, and finds the music fitting for each GUI.
+Works with the Back End Specialist so the visualization of the game is consistent.
 *most likely pygame

 ### Back End Specialist - Donal George
+Works on coding.
+Creates the classes necessary for the game to function, such as ball, paddle, net, etc. Works with the Front end Specialist in developing the screens for the game.
+Works with the Software Lead in creating code for ball mechanics as well as AI movement.
 TBD

 ## Testing
-* TBD
+*
     * TBD

 * Your ATP